 From here you can retrace your steps and enjoy all the views one more time or hike the trail back to the ridge on Burnt Knob and bushwack over the true summit (see map below).

 On the trail, your round trip distance is about 4.4 miles if you go to “Windy Ledge”.
-This is nice hike any time of the year.
-It makes a nice beginners snowshoe trip as it is never exceedingly steep and you don’t need to drag crampons when there is adequate snow on the ground.
+This is a nice hike at any time of the year.
+It makes a nice beginner snowshoe trip as it is never exceedingly steep and you don’t need to drag crampons when there is adequate snow on the ground.